 Growth in our community creates additional demands on our water system.
-The City of Hillsboro collects Water System Development Charges (SDCs) to ensure new growth pays an equitable share to fund water system expansions.
+The City of Hillsboro collects a Water System Development Charge (SDC) to ensure new growth pays an equitable share to fund water system expansions.

-On February 12, 2019, the City of Hillsboro Utilities Commission adopted new Water SDCs.
-The new Water SDCs are in effect April 1, 2019 to February 29, 2020.
+On February 12, 2019, the City of Hillsboro Utilities Commission adopted a new Water System Development Charge (SDC).
+The new Water SDC is in effect April 1, 2019 to March 31, 2020.

-For a typical single-family residential connection inside the City of Hillsboro, Water SDCs will increase from $8,634 to $10,300, for example.
+For a typical single-family residential connection inside the City of Hillsboro, the Water SDC will increase from $8,634 to $10,300, for example.
 This amount is 91 percent of the maximum allowable amount permissible under the City’s 2014 adopted methodology ($11,309, including indexing adjustments).

 |Water Meter Size||City of Hillsboro Retail Customers||Upper System Retail Customers||City of Cornelius — Wholesale Customer*||City of Gaston and LA Water Co-Op — Wholesale Customer*|

-- In addition to Water SDCs, customers will be charged an administration fee for processing.
+- In addition to Water SDC, customers will be charged an administration fee for processing.

-- The Water SDCs adopted in 2018 are about 80 percent of the maximum allowed under methodology mandated by State law.
-The adopted 2019 Water SDCs continue to phase in the rate to about 91 percent of the maximum.
+- The Water SDC was adopted in 2018, and is about 80 percent of the maximum allowed under methodology mandated by State law.
+The adopted 2019 Water SDC continues to phase in the rate to about 91 percent of the maximum.

-- * Wholesale customers may require payment of local SDCs in addition to the wholesale SDCs charged by the City of Hillsboro.
+- * Wholesale customers may require payment of local SDC in addition to the wholesale SDC charged by the City of Hillsboro.

 - ** Customers who are upsizing a residential water meter from 5/8 inch by 3/4 inch to 1 inch solely for fire service needs will continue to pay the “non-fire” 5/8 inch by 3/4 inch fee.